justfob/Guide-to-Creating-AI-Directory-Tools/README.md

-# Guide to Creating Directory Navigation Websites
+# Guide to Creating AI Directory Tools Websites

 In the AI era, AI-powered navigation websites are gaining popularity.
 As more AI applications are deployed on the web, directory navigation sites have become increasingly valuable.
 Examples like [toolify.ai](https://toolify.ai) and [futuretools.io](https://futuretools.io) have achieved significant traffic and commercial success.
 Below, we’ve compiled nearly ten mainstream solutions for building directory websites, carefully curated for your reference.